Photoroom/datago/README.md

         "rank": 0,
         "world_size": 1,
     },
-    # Optional pre-processing of the images, placing them in an aspect ratio bucket to preseve as much as possible of the original content
-    "image_config": {
-        "crop_and_resize": True, # False to turn it off, or just omit this part of the config "default_image_size": 1024,
-        "downsampling_ratio": 32,
-        "min_aspect_ratio": 0.5,
-        "max_aspect_ratio": 2.0,
-        "pre_encode_images": False,
-    },
     "prefetch_buffer_size": 128,
     "samples_buffer_size": 64,
     "limit": 1_000_000, # Dummy example, max number of samples you would like to serve